catalystneuro/jadhav-lab-to-nwb/README.md

 6. **Create metadata files** with dataset-specific experimental parameters

 Each conversion should be self-contained within its directory and follow the established patterns for consistency and maintainability.

+## TODOs
+Some items have been left as to-dos for the Jadhav Lab.
+Below is a complete list
+- Update the NIH Award Number on the 2 dandisets
+- Provide age for Olson 2024 SL18
+- Config.yamls